jimthompson5802/code-server-k8s/README.md

 ### Lessons Learned

 #### HTTP 401 error
 Specifying a non-trivial path for the coder-server ingress causes a `HTTP 401` error.
+This [blog posting](https://airbrake.io/blog/http-errors/401-unauthorized-error) provided the insight to the solution, see the discussion on "Check Requested URL".

 **Partial Ingress specification with the error**
 ```